mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 ```

 The code goes hand in hand with the natural understanding of how the process
 works: "The computer opens a file, reads it and prints it".
-Even a five year
-old kid can understand that.
+Even a five-year-old kid can understand that.
 Nobody would start to explain: "Before you can
 read a file you need a BufferedReader that works on a FileReader..." even if
-this is exactly how it works _internally_.
+this is precisely how it works _internally_.
 You want to explain the big picture
 at first.
 The elementary principles of teaching a computer how to do useful
 stuff.
-Otherwise you will start frustrating beginners and fool them into
+Otherwise, you will start frustrating beginners and fool them into
 thinking that they are not bright enough for programming.
 Programming is fun
-and starting with it is the most important step.
+and starting with it is the most crucial step.
 So don't spoil that
 experience with layers of unneeded abstraction.